ed-puckett/esbook/README.md

 ## Ephemeral eval_context

-During evaluation, a number of other values are available "globally", though these values do no persist after the particular evaluation.
+During evaluation, a number of other values are available "globally", though these values do not persist after the particular evaluation (except for references from async code started during the evaluation).
 These values include output_context (which provides utilities for manipulation of the output of the interaction element), various mathematics interfaces, and various graphics functions and other functions to manipluate the output.
 Also included are:

-- import_lib:    import other libraries from the lib/ directory
+    import_lib:    import other libraries from the lib/ directory
-- global_export: export new "global" properties
+    global_export: export new "global" properties
-- is_stopped:    determine if the evaluation has been stopped
+    is_stopped:    determine if the evaluation has been stopped

 These all continue to be available even after the evaluation has returned if there are any async actions still active.